Landcare and Bushcare Groups in Greater Sydney

 - Starting a new landcare group Can't find a local group or would like to start your own?
 Visit our "Starting a landcare group" page to find out more.

 - Floating Landcare If you enjoy working with others, travelling by river, and have a yearning for adventure with an environmental twist Floating Landcare is for you.
-You can download the 2017 Hawkesbury Estuary Floating Landcare activities calendar here and the 2017 Central Coast Floating Landcare Calendar here.
-Contact: Rebecca Mooy, Senior Land Services Officer on (02) 4724 2120 or email email@example.com for more information.
+You can download the 2018 Hawkesbury Estuary Floating Landcare activities calendar here.
+Contact: Rebecca Mooy, Senior Land Services Officer on (02) 4724 2120, visit Hornsby Council's website or email firstname.lastname@example.org for more information.

 - Greater Sydney Local Land Services Landcare Strategy 2015-2020 We have developed a Landcare Strategy to guide how Greater Sydney Local Land Services supports, celebrates and promotes landcare activity across the region.
 The Strategy is effective from 2015 to 2020 and includes an internal Action Plan that is updated annually.
 Read the Landcare Strategy.